jenkinsci/warnings-ng-plugin/doc/Documentation.md

     ignoreAnalysisResult: true, overallResultMustBeSuccess: false, referenceJobName: 'my-project/master'
 ```

-#### Filtering of issues
+#### Filtering issues

 The created report of issues can be filtered afterwards.
 You can specify an arbitrary number of include or exclude
 filters.
-Currently, there is support to filter issues by module name, package or namespace name, file name,
+Currently, there is support for filtering issues by module name, package or namespace name, file name,
 category or type.

 ![filter configuration](images/filter.png)